cloudback/docs/content/features/various-backup-storages.md

 ## Need another storage?

 We added support of [OpenStack Swift](https://github.com/cloudback/issue-tracker/issues/6) and [Microsoft OneDrive](https://github.com/cloudback/issue-tracker/issues/7) within a feature request of our users.
 [Contact us](/contact-us) or [create a feature request](https://github.com/cloudback/issue-tracker/issues/new?template=feature_request.md) and we will consider implementing your storage.

+## What we upload to the storage?

+We upload password-protected zip archives.
+The password is encrypted and stored at our side.
+The password is well protected behind several security layers.
+If someone breaks into any storage he will get useless encrypted archives and no chance to access archive content.

 ## Learn more